cosmos/sdk-tutorials/blog/tutorial/02-cli-list-post.md

 # List posts

-To list created posts we will be using `blogd query blog list-post` and `blogd query blog get-post` command.
+To list created posts you use the `blogd query blog list-post` and `blogd query blog get-post` commands.
 The `list-post` and `get-post` subcommands haven’t been defined yet, so let’s do it now.
 [Query commands](https://docs.cosmos.network/master/building-modules/querier.html) from the CLI are handled by `query.go`.

 First we define our proto files, in `proto/blog`